balintsoos/cs16-web-server/README.md

-# Counter-Strike 1.6 Web Server Docker
+# Counter-Strike 1.6 Web Server

 This repository provides a **plug-and-play Docker image** for running a fully functional **Counter-Strike 1.6** client and dedicated server via the web.
 Powered by **Xash3D FWGS**, **WebRTC**, and modern web tooling, this setup allows for in-browser gameplay and remote multiplayer support.